Unexpected hanging paradox: Epistemological school

 As a first step, the prisoner reasons that a scenario in which the hanging occurs on Tuesday is impossible because it leads to a contradiction: on the one hand, by S3, the prisoner would not be able to predict the Tuesday hanging on Monday evening; but on the other hand, by S1 and process of elimination, the prisoner would be able to predict the Tuesday hanging on Monday evening.

 Chow's analysis points to a subtle flaw in the prisoner's reasoning.
 What is impossible is not a Tuesday hanging.
 Rather, what is impossible is a situation in which the hanging occurs on Tuesday despite the prisoner knowing on Monday evening that the judge's assertions S1, S2, and S3 are all true.

 The prisoner's reasoning, which gives rise to the paradox, is able to get off the ground because the prisoner tacitly assumes that on Monday evening, he will (if he is still alive) know S1, S2, and S3 to be true.
 This assumption seems unwarranted on several different grounds.
 It may be argued that the judge's pronouncement that something is true can never be sufficient grounds for the prisoner knowing that it is true.
 Further, even if the prisoner knows something to be true in the present moment, unknown psychological factors may erase this knowledge in the future.
 Finally, Chow suggests that because the statement which the prisoner is supposed to "know" to be true is a statement about his inability to "know" certain things, there is reason to believe that the unexpected hanging paradox is simply a more intricate version of Moore's paradox.
 A suitable analogy can be reached by reducing the length of the week to just one day.
 Then the judge's sentence becomes: You will be hanged tomorrow, but you do not know that.

-In literature

-The paradox also appears in the children's novel More Sideways Arithmetic From Wayside School by Louis Sachar.
-In one of the stories, the teacher, Mrs. Jewls, plans on having a pop quiz the following week, but will not let the class know in advance.
-Unlike in the classic paradox, the students eliminating the days one by one causes Mrs. Jewls to abandon the idea.